 Use the Input Name menu to assign useful labels to the TV inputs that appear in the Input Selection menu.
-Unused inputs appear grayed out and unselectable.
+See figures 3 and 4.
+The current viewing device and any unused inputs appear grayed out and unselectable in the Input Name menu.